 IA32_ARCH_CAPABILITIES[RDCL_NO]) and protection keys support (CPUID.7.0.ECX), a load that causes a page fault due to protection keys will not speculatively return the loaded data even on a L1D cache hit, and will not fill or evict any caches for that address.
 This can be used to limit the memory addresses that could be revealed by a branch target injection or bound check bypass attack.
 On processors that have protection key support but do not enumerate

 RDCL_NO, loads that cause a page fault due to protection keys may speculatively return the loaded data on L1D cache hits but will not fill orevict any caches for that address.

-SMAP can be used to limit which memory addresses can be used for a cache-based side channel, forcing an application attacking the kernel to use kernel memory space for the side channel.
-This makes it more difficult for an application to perform the attack on the kernel, as it is more challenging for an application to determine whether a kernel line is cached than an application line.
+SMAP can be used to limit which memory addresses can be used for a cache-based side channel by blocking allocation of an application line.
+This may make it more difficult for an application to perform the attack on the kernel, as it is more challenging for an application to determine whether a kernel line is cached than an application line.
 On Intel processors that have both hardware support for mitigating Rogue Data Cache Load (

 IA32_ARCH_CAPABILITIES[RDCL_NO]) and SMAP support, loads that cause a page fault due to SMAP will not speculatively return the loaded data even on a L1D cache hit or fill/evict any caches for that address.
 On processors that have SMAP support but do not enumerate